Why apply to Entrepreneurs First?

 6. Be confident and believe in yourself.

-7. Understand the culture of Entrepreneur First well before you walk into the interview
+7. Understand the culture of Entrepreneurs First well before you walk into the interview

 8. Demonstrate that you have a vision, the ability to inspire others, and the practical skills to turn your vision into a tangible plan and execute.